 - Increased intensity of PMS (premenstrual syndrome) symptoms

 - Irregular periods

-You can test your progesterone levels with your local doctor or from home with a simple blood test.
+You can test your progesterone levels with your local doctor or from home with a simple at-home lab test.

-The LetsGetChecked Progesterone test monitors progesterone levels on Day 21 of your menstrual cycle.
+The LetsGetChecked Progesterone Test monitors progesterone levels on Day 21 of your menstrual cycle.
 By examining progesterone in the blood, the test can indicate whether you’re ovulating normally.
 Online results will be available within 5 days and our dedicated medical team will be available every step of the way.

 You should consider testing your progesterone levels at home if: